awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

 |SDKM| is also available for your production environments if you enable it while configuring the |sdk-cpp|.

 To utilize |SDKM|, run the latest version of the |CW| agent.
-Learn how to :CW-dg:`Configure the CloudWatch Agent for SDK Metrics<Configure-CloudWatch-Agent-SDK-Metrics.>` in the |CW-dg|.
+Learn how to :CW-dg:`Configure the CloudWatch Agent for SDK Metrics<Configure-CloudWatch-Agent-SDK-Metrics>` in the |CW-dg|.

 To set up |SDKM| with the |sdk-cpp|, follow these instructions: